 2013 46¢ Poinsettia

-Joel Roberts Poinsett (1799-1851) was the privileged son of a wealthy family.
+Up until the 1800s, poinsettias weren’t found in the US.
+The man responsible for bringing these plants to America was Joel Roberts Poinsett (1799-1851).
 Although he had graduated from medical school, Poinsett’s true love was botany and traveling to exotic locations.
 Poinsett toured Europe extensively, as well as the most remote regions of Russia.
-Upon his return to the U.S., Poinsett was appointed to serve as the nation’s first ambassador to Mexico.
+Upon his return to the US, Poinsett was appointed to serve as the nation’s first ambassador to Mexico.

-Poinsett soon discovered a tree-like plant with brilliant red flowers the Aztecs called Cuetlaxochitl.
+While in Mexico in 1828, Poinsett discovered a tree-like plant with brilliant red leaves.
 He sent some plants to his home in South Carolina, where they were propagated and given to friends and local botanical gardens.
 Before long, the plant became widely known by a new name – “poinsettia.”

 The 2013 Poinsettia stamp features a digital painting created by artist William Low.
 Poinsettias have appeared on other U.S. stamps in the past, including #1256 and #2166.
 The 2013 stamp was issued in two formats: as a double-sided booklet of 20 and an ATM booklet of 18.